Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis shows seven active stops operating within Jensen, offering a mix of bus services.
-These stops are served by one route collectively providing 45 weekly passenger trips.
-Transport accessibility is rated limited, with residents typically located 769 meters from the nearest stop.
+Public transport analysis shows seven active transport stops operating within Jensen.
+These stops are served by one individual route, collectively providing 45 weekly passenger trips.
+Transport accessibility is rated as limited, with residents typically located 769 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward.
+Car remains the dominant mode of transportation at 95%.
+Vehicle ownership averages 2.2 per dwelling, above the regional average.

 Frequently Asked Questions - Transport